Where to See Puffins in Iceland

 - Discover the magical world of Birds in Iceland

-Iceland is, in fact, home to sixty percent of the world’s Atlantic Puffin population: over six million individuals.
-The fact that they nest in the same places they were born, and only nest when there are other puffins around, means that certain places in Iceland are undoubtedly the best in the world for this special kind of birdwatching.
+Iceland is home to sixty percent of the world's Atlantic Puffin population: over six million individuals.
+The fact that they nest in the same places they were born and only nest when there are other puffins around means that certain places in Iceland are undoubtedly the best in the world for this special kind of birdwatching.

 They cannot be seen all year, however.
 Puffins roost on the surface of the ocean and only come on land in order to breed, lay their eggs, incubate them, and raise their chicks until they fledge.
 This occurs throughout the summer; therefore, the puffin-watching season in Iceland lasts from June to September.